Featured by China Daily: Chinese NEVs shine at auto shows abroad

 The Europeans are struggling to compete with Chinese rivals' lower costs and their ability to develop new EVs in just two years, at least twice as fast as traditional Western automakers.

-"The Europeans have massive alarm bells ringing," said Phil Dunne, managing director at strategy consultancy Stax, in an interview with Reuters.
+"The Europeans have massive alarm bells ringing," said Phil Dunne, Partner at strategy consultancy Stax, in an interview with Reuters.

 "They have recognized they need to do something pretty radical and they only have a couple of years to do it."